raffi07/HCIApp/README.md

 ## Launch information

-This application was designed with the Android SDK *9.0 Pie API 28* in Android Studio / IntelliJ IDEA.
+This application was designed with the Android SDK **9.0 Pie API 28** in Android Studio / IntelliJ IDEA.

-PLEASE NOTE: ParentIn App is a subproject in the folder.
-It is a separate app.

 ## Disclaimer